PaulRBerg/prb-math/README.md

 ## Security

 While I set a high bar for code quality and test coverage, you shouldn't assume that this library is completely safe to use.
 The contracts have not been audited by a security researcher.
-If you discover any security issues, you can report them via [Keybase](https://keybase.io/paulrberg).
+If you discover any security issues, please report them via [Keybase](https://keybase.io/paulrberg).

 ## Acknowledgements